BOThiago/E-commerce/README.md

 ## Deployment

--To deploy the application, you can use a hosting platform like [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).
+- To deploy the application, you can use a hosting platform like [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).
 Make sure to set up the environment variables as described in the Installation and Setup section.

 ## Contributing

--Feel free to contribute to this project by opening issues or submitting pull requests.
+- Feel free to contribute to this project by opening issues or submitting pull requests.
 Please follow the established code style and make sure your changes are well-documented.

 ## License

--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.